Irument/carroll_programming_club_project_1/developer_docs.md

 To add an image to use, it needs to be added to the [/static/img](/static/img) directory.
 Then, it can be called by this link: /static/img/yourFilename.png

 # Switching rooms in render function
 To switch the room in the render function, you need to use the `gui` object.
 You can learn more about the different parameters in the [Adding a room](#adding-a-room) section.
 You would probably want to put this in some kind of callback.
-Just running this code in the render function will make the room to switch as soon as it is loaded.
+Just running this code in the render function will make the room switch as soon as it is loaded.

 ```py
 gui.room = 'yourRoom'